Contact NWF's Campus Ecology Staff

 Juliana is the Campus Field Manager for National Wildlife Federation's Campus Ecology program.
 Based out of the Great Lakes Regional Center in Ann Arbor, Michigan, Juli works throughout the Midwest region facilitating the exchange of campus sustainability resources, best practices and lessons learned across higher education institutions.
 Juli coordinates regional sustainability networks, where campuses can come together and discuss issues and solutions to campus sustainability, such as efforts to reduce greenhouse gas emissions, develop climate/sustainability plans, integrate sustainability throughout the curriculum and connect students, staff and faculty in the cultivation of campus-wide sustainability efforts.
 Juli also leads the Greenforce Initiative in Michigan and Illinois - helping to create green career pathway programs at community colleges.
 Before coming to NWF, Juli spent many years abroad in Jamaica, working with the US Peace Corps in the environmental and sustainable agriculture sector.
 Juli has a Masters degree in Sustainable Community Development and Social Action Training and a BA in Environmental Studies.
 When Juli is not working on sustainability issues, she enjoys new adventures, traveling to far off lands and relaxing outdoors.

-Kristy manages campus team memberships, resources such as web conferences and climate solutions fellowships, internships, key partnerships, and has co-authored Higher Education in a Warming World – The Business Case for Climate Leadership on Campus.
+Kristy manages campus team memberships, resources such as web conferences and sustainability fellowships, internships, key partnerships, and has co-authored Higher Education in a Warming World – The Business Case for Climate Leadership on Campus.
 Before joining NWF, Kristy worked at the Foundation for Environmental Security and Sustainability as an office/research coordinator.
 Kristy also spent six years working for the Center for Field Studies at George Mason University (GMU).
 One of her largest projects at GMU was managing The Bahamas Environmental Research Center on Andros Island.
 Kristy has led several field studies to The Bahamas and Costa Rica.
-She graduated in 1996 with a B.A. in Anthropology and received her master's degree in 2000 in Environmental Studies.
+She has a B.A. in Anthropology and master's in Environmental Studies.
+Kristy is a LEED Green Associate.